jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 ---
 layout: post
-title: Adventures in Functional Programming in JSON
-excerpt: In this post I explain how you can do functional programming in JSON.
+title: How to do functional programming in JSON
+image: assets/halflife.jpg
 ---

 Today, let me show you something you have never seen--**a programming language written in JSON**.

-And not just any programming, but **functional programming**.
+And not just any programming, but **[functional programming](https://en.wikipedia.org/wiki/Functional_programming)**.

 ![lambda](/assets/halflife.jpg)

-Here's what I will talk about:
+Here's the summary of this article:

 1. **Anatomy of a function**
-2. **Writing a function in JSON**
+2. **How to write a function in JSON**
 3. **Expressing function call stacks and return values in JSON**

-Note: If you are wondering what this is all about, please make sure to check out [Jasonette](https://www.jasonette.com), which lets you build native mobile apps using JSON.
-In terms of Model-View-Controller, this post is specifically about the "Controller" part.
-If you're looking for an in-depth look at the "View" part, take a look at an [article I wrote here](https://medium.freecodecamp.com/how-to-build-cross-platform-mobile-apps-using-nothing-more-than-a-json-markup-f493abec1873#.i83lzc4g9)
+---

+Note: This post discusses the technology behind [Jasonette](https://www.jasonette.com), an open source framework that lets you **make cross-platform mobile apps with just a JSON markup**.

+Expressing all of Model-View-Controller logic in pure JSON is not a simple task, and each deserves its own article.
+I have already written an article about the [view-side logic](https://medium.freecodecamp.com/how-to-build-cross-platform-mobile-apps-using-nothing-more-than-a-json-markup-f493abec1873#.i83lzc4g9).

+But in this article, it's all about the **controller logic**.
+More specifically, functions.

+---

 <br>

 # 1. Anatomy of a function

-Programming languages are supposed to carry out some useful tasks.
+Programming languages are supposed to carry out useful tasks.
 Normally these exist in the form of **functions**.
-Let's take a look at **Javascript functions** for example.
+Let's take a look at **Javascript** for example.

 ---